sketch-hq/sketch-assistant-template/README.md

    Assistant project.
 Name your Assistant as you would an npm package, i.e. all lower case, no spaces.
-1. Update the human readable Assistant metadata under the `sketch-assistant` field in package.json to reflect your project
+1. Update the human readable Assistant metadata under the `sketch-assistant` field in package.json to reflect your project.
-1. You are now ready to implement your Assistant
+1. You are now ready to implement your Assistant.

 > ⚠️ How to write rules, configure Assistants, extend from existing Assistants and many other
 > activities are out of scope of this README.
 For more information on these topics consult the